weathersmm/InCheckUPDATE/content/privacy-policy.md

 - **Object** to how we process your Personal Information.
 - **Lodge** a complaint with your local data protection authority.

-You can exercise some of these rights through your Intellux AI account.
+You can exercise some of these rights through your InCheck account.
 If you are unable to exercise your rights through your account, please submit your request through [privacy@intellux.ai](mailto:privacy@intellux.ai)

 **A note about accuracy:** Services like Rampart, Nova and Angel generate responses by reading a user’s request and, in response, predicting the words most likely to appear next.
 In some cases, the words most likely to appear next may not be the most factually accurate.
 For this reason, you should not rely on the factual accuracy of output from our models.
 If you notice that Rampart, Nova or Angel's output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request through [privacy@intellux.ai](mailto:privacy@intellux.ai) .
 Given the technical complexity of how our models work, we may not be able to correct the inaccuracy in every instance.
 In that case, you may request that we remove your Personal Information from Rampart, Nova or Angel's’s output by writing to us at [privacy@intellux.ai](mailto:privacy@intellux.ai)